 - Connect the SD card reader with the SD card inside.

-df -hagain and look for the new device that wasn't listed last time.
-Record the device name of the filesystem's partition, for example
+df -hagain and look for the new device which was not previously listed.
+Record the device name(s) of the filesystem's partition(s), for example

-Unmount the partition so that you will be allowed to overwrite the disk:
+Unmount the partition(s) so that you will be allowed to overwrite the disk:

-sudo diskutil unmount /dev/disk3s1
+sudo diskutil unmount /dev/disk3s5 sudo diskutil unmount /dev/disk3s1

-- Using the device name of the partition, work out the raw device name for the entire disk by omitting the final "s1" and replacing "disk" with "rdisk".
-This is very important as you will lose all data on the hard drive if you provide the wrong device name.
+rdisk.
+This is very important, as you will lose all data on the hard drive if you provide the wrong device name.
 Make sure the device name is the name of the whole SD card as described above, not just a partition of it, for example,

-df -hcommand both before and after you insert your SD card reader into your Mac.
-For example,
+df -hcommand, both before and after you insert your SD card reader into your Mac.
+For example:

-sudo dd bs=1m if=2014-06-20-wheezy-raspbian/2014-06-20-wheezy-raspbian.img of=/dev/rdisk3
+sudo dd bs=1m if=2018-04-18-raspbian-stretch.img of=/dev/rdisk3 conv=sync

-If the above command reports an error (
+If the above command reports the error

-dd: bs: illegal numeric value), please change
+dd: bs: illegal numeric value, change the block size

 ddcommand finishes, eject the card: